Ryan Gosling & Britney Spears Just Had Their Own Mickey Mouse Club Reunion

-If you want a list of people important to pop culture, look no further than the cast of The All-New Mickey Mouse Club.
-The variety show, which ran on ABC from 1989 to 1994, featured alumni who went on to reach mega-fame, such as Britney Spears, Ryan Gosling, Justin Timberlake, JC Chasez, Keri Russell, and Christina Aguilera.
+If you want a list of people important to millennial pop culture, look no further than the cast of The All-New Mickey Mouse Club.
+The US variety show, which ran from 1989 to 1994, featured alumni who went on to reach mega-fame, like Britney Spears, Ryan Gosling, Justin Timberlake, JC Chasez, Keri Russell, and Christina Aguilera.

 While we've seen some of these people interact over the years (Timberlake and Chasez were in a band together, maybe you've heard of it?) former Mouseketeers Spears and Gosling just met up again, for the first time since their days on the ABC series.